Presigned URLs

 • Active memory is limited to 128MB

-While the bunny-presigned-urls package uses ReadableStreams to mimimize memory usage, the maximum file upload size is still subject to the amount of time it takes for the script to upload it to your storage zone.
+While the bunny-presigned-urls package uses ReadableStreams to minimize memory usage, the maximum file upload size is still subject to the amount of time it takes for the script to upload it to your storage zone.
 This time is variable, depending on the storage zone region, storage zone type, and edge script location.
 Local upload testing from the United States is confirmed to work with files up to 1GB.
 Your milage may vary.

 Nonetheless, this example with bunny-presigned-urls is well-suited for image uploads and other text-based files.